 If you don't already have a legislative team, create one and involve an organization, like the MSPCA, that has an existing network of advocates.
 A simple sign up form should be displayed at your shelter or office and included in your newsletter.
 Give members a variety of participation options to choose from and then build teams within your group.
 Some may only commit to writing letters.
 Others may be willing to make phone calls.
 Some may volunteer to attend meetings or hearings.
 Be creative in the ways they can help.

-Finalizing and Submitting a Bill
+Finalizing a Bill

 You'd like to pass a law that no one else in the United States has ever attempted to pass before.
 (Or, at least you think no one else has attempted to pass it.)